-Law 248/2015 encourages the regular attendance of 3-6-year-old children in grădiniță by granting €11 per month in food coupons (conditional on the child’s daily attendance in preschool) to households where the monthly income is under 284 lei (€63) per family member.
+Law No. 248/2015, known as the Fiecare Copil in Grădiniță Law, went into effect in February 2016.
+It encourages the regular attendance of 3-6-year-old children in grădiniță by granting €11 per month in food coupons (conditional on the child’s daily attendance in preschool) to households where the monthly income is under 284 lei (€63) per family member.

 Evolution of the “Every Child in Preschool” National Program

-In 2010 OvidiuRo launched the Fiecare Copil în Grădiniță (FCG) pilot project in partnership with the Romanian Ministry of Education and a $30,000 grant from The Alex Fund.
+In 2010 OvidiuRo launched the Fiecare Copil in Gradinita (FCG) pilot project in partnership with the Romanian Ministry of Education and a $30,000 grant from The Alex Fund.
 It was common knowledge that rural children living in extreme poverty (predominantly of Roma descent) were registered for preschool and kindergarten far less often than the national average.
-And literally nobody knew how many of the registered children actually attended because attendance records were not routinely kept in gradinita.
+And nobody really knew how many of the registered children actually attended because attendance records were not routinely kept in gradinita.

-Many people blamed “their parents” but we had spent eight years dealing with these parents on a daily basis so we knew unequivocally that it was not these parent’s opposition to preschool that kept the children out (with very rare exceptions).
+Many people blamed “the parents” but we had spent eight years dealing with “the parents” on a daily basis so we knew unequivocally that it was not these parent’s opposition to preschool that kept the children out (with very rare exceptions).
 It was lack of means and awareness combined with the often unwelcoming attitude of the people responsible for gradinita registration.

-We invited mayors and school directors who wanted to get “every child in gradinita“ to apply, and between 2010 and 2015 over 6,000 children in 43 rural and semi-rural communities benefited from early education and better nutrition through FCG.
+We invited mayors and school directors who wanted to get “every child in gradinita“ to apply and between 2010 and 2015 over 6,000 children in 45 rural and semi-rural communities benefited from early education and better nutrition through FCG.
 Funded primarily by the Romanian corporate sector and The Alex Fund, it was cited as a model by both The Economist and the World Bank.